wangxiaoyunanne/docs/source/hive_geolocation.html.md

 Application specific parameters:

 ```
 --labels-file
     file name containing node ids and their locations.

 --geo-iter
     number of iterations to run geolocation or (stop condition).
     (default = 3)

 --spatial-iter
-        number of iterations for spatail median computation.
+    number of iterations for spatial median computation.
     (default = 1000)

 --geo-complete
     runs geolocation for as many iterations as required
     to find locations for all nodes.
     (default = false because it uses atomics)

 --debug
     Debug label values, this prints out the entire labels
     array (longitude, latitude).
     (default = false)
 ```

 Example command-line: